mufasa-dev/Wordle/README.md

 ✅ Responsive and simple interface

-✅ Track guessed words using LocalStorage

 ✅ Visual feedback for each attempt

+✅ Support for multiple languages

 ## 🛠 Future Improvements